 Program participants who cannot complete all of the calculated hours of participation because of a limitation may still receive a transportation reimbursement if they provide documentation to support their hours of participation and documentation to support the cost associated with going to and from the activity.
-The participant can only receive up to \$20 during the month in which the hours were completed.
+The participant can only receive up to \$25 during the month in which the hours were completed.
 The participant will be considered meeting their level of effort if any identified limitation has been noted in their case record.

-Organizational responsibilities: The RWBs implement the SNAP E&T program locally through the career centers, satellite offices and/or community partners.
+- Organizational responsibilities: The RWBs implement the SNAP E&T program locally through the career centers, satellite offices and/or community partners.
 Regional Workforce Boards are locally organized to ensure that the needs of the community, job seekers and employers are met.
-The RWB establishes the worksite with a not-for-profit employer for the participant.

-- 1. The participant is assessed to find a worksite associated with the individual's employability level, skills and goals. - Work experience may be used in a progressive manner. - The individual may first be connected with an employer to build employability skills prior to being placed with an employer directly related to their job goals. - Once the individual has demonstrated that the basic employability skills are met, the participant may be placed with an employer directly related to his/her career goals. - 2.
+The RWB establishes the worksite with a for profit or not-for-profit employer for the participant. - 1.
+The participant is assessed to find a worksite associated with the individual's employability level, skills and goals. - Work experience may be used in a progressive manner. - The individual may first be connected with an employer to build employability skills prior to being placed with an employer directly related to their job goals. - Once the individual has demonstrated that the basic employability skills are met, the participant may be placed with an employer directly related to his/her career goals. - 2.
 A worksite agreement and job description should be secured between the worksite and the RWB prior to the participants' engagement to ensure the employer understands the basic requirements associated with the program and engagement. - 3.
-The participant is asked to complete no more than a certain number of hours each month based on his or her ability to participate and the benefit calculation. - 4.
-The RWB collects hours of participation each month and enters the information in the data entry system. - Estimated participant cost of reimbursement for transportation and other expenses except dependent care: \$115,101 - Estimated participant cost of reimbursement for dependent care: 0 - Annual cost of the activity not including reimbursements: \$411,470 - Cost of the activity per placement not including reimbursements: \$1,686 (average) - Total cost of activity: \$526,571
+The participant is asked to complete no more than a certain number of hours each month based on his or her ability to participate and the benefit calculation.
+Timesheets from the worksite signed by the employer are submitted to the RWB. - 4.
+The RWB collects hours of participation each month and enters the information in the data entry system.

+- Estimated participant cost of reimbursement for transportation and other expenses except dependent care: \$9,113 - Estimated participant cost of reimbursement for dependent care: 0 - Annual cost of the activity not including reimbursements: \$79,153 - Cost of the activity per placement not including reimbursements: \$582 (average) - Total cost of activity: \$88,266